istio/istio.io/_docs/setup/install-kubernetes.md

    This creates the `istio-system` namespace, all necessary RBAC permissions, and deploys Pilot, Mixer, Istio-Ingress, Istio-Egress, and Istio-CA (Certificate Authority).

-1. *Optional:* If you cluster has Kubernetes alpha features enabled, and you wish to enable transparent injection of proxy, please install the Istio-Initializer:
+1. *Optional:* If you cluster has Kubernetes alpha features enabled, and you wish to enable transparent injection of sidecar, please install the Istio-Initializer:

     ```bash
      kubectl apply -f install/kubernetes/istio-initializer.yaml